mmpacker/js-slot-machine/README.md

   * Body of the machine.

-  * Three boes where the 'reels' will display values based on random numbers generated, and predermined odds for each potential value ('Payout' for 3-in-a-row of each element):
+  * Three boxes where the 'reels' will display values based on random numbers generated, and predetermined odds for each potential value ('Payout' for 3-in-a-row of each element):
     * eTank (50 credits)
     * Met (100 credits)
     * Proto Man (250 credits)